91shetty/91shetty.github.io/ds4ux/README.md

 3) Analyse the stats of the entire team to find deeper answers, rather than the 5 players, to find the impact of the bench players.

-4) Use of other visualisations, such as chord diagram to visualize the data in other forms.
+4) Use of other visualizations, such as chord diagram to visualize the data in other forms.

 <h3> Limitations: </h3>
-1) The NBA stats API is not publically released.
+1) The NBA stats API is not publicly released.
 One has to dig deep to find the appropriate API through the network logs on a web browser.
-On idenifying the right API, we need to call the same through a rest client like interface, and then run the python code to get appropriate data.
+On identifying the right API, we need to call the same through a rest client like interface, and then run the python code to get appropriate data.
 Sometimes the call fails through the python code.
 In such cases we need to run the API through the rest client again and then run the python code.
 This process stunted the growth of the project and limited me to rethink the scope of the project.

 2) There are other sources of data, such as Sportradar and probasketallapi, but these data are under a payroll.
-As a graudate student, I did not have the funds and hence decided to use only stats.nba.com.
+As a graduate student, I did not have the funds and hence decided to use only stats.nba.com.

 <h3> Summary </h3>
 DS4UX has provided me a platform to perform data analysis on Basketball and has helped me understand the how to analyze the results.
-Though 2 of my hypthosis were proved right, other 3 were wrong.
-This goes to prove that champioships in basketball cannot be won by mere contributions of one player, but rather it requires collaborative team effort and each team member has a defined role.
+Though 2 of my hypothesis were proved right, other 3 were wrong.
+This goes to prove that championships in basketball cannot be won by mere contributions of one player, but rather it requires collaborative team effort and each team member has a defined role.
 It also shows that just by shooting the ball in the hoop might not win you games.
 The team needs to play defence and contribute to rebound, steals and assists.

 <h3> Files </h3>